What are Stress Fractures?

 Stress fractures occur most commonly in the bones of the foot and lower leg.

 - Tibial stress fractures (stress fractures of the shin bone): the most common fracture; often occurs in runners of all levels (3).
 Most tibial stress fractures occur in the lower portion of the bone, closer to the foot.

 - Fibular stress fractures: another common stress fracture of the lower leg.
 The fibula bone is located on the outside of your lower leg and forms the outside of the ankle.

-- Calcaneal (heel) stress fractures: most commonly found in long distance runners and endurance athletes.
+- Calcaneal (heel) stress fractures: are most commonly found in long-distance runners and endurance athletes.

 - Metatarsal stress fractures: occur in the long, thin metatarsal bones of the front of the foot.
 Fractures often occur in the second and third metatarsal bones as they bear more relative force in activities like running.

-- Navicular stress fractures (fractures of a bone in the arch of your foot): often occurs with activities that involve explosive or lateral (side-to-side) movement.
+- Navicular stress fractures (fractures of a bone in the arch of your foot): often occur with activities that involve explosive or lateral (side-to-side) movement.

 While the most common symptom of a stress fracture is focal pain at the site of the fracture, other symptoms may include:

 - Localized swelling over the area of injury